 Bidirectional Forwarding Detection (BFD), [RFC5880] and related documents, has efficiently generalized the failure detection mechanism for multiple protocols and applications.
 There are some improvements which can be made to better fit existing technologies.
-There are also possibility of evolving BFD to better fit new technologies.
+There is a possibility of evolving BFD to better fit new technologies.
 This document focuses on several aspects of BFD in order to further improve efficiency, to expand failure detection coverage and to allow BFD usage for wider scenarios.

-- o There are scenarios when only one side of the BFD, not both, are interested in verifying connectivity between a pair of systems.
+- There are scenarios when only one side of the BFD, not both, are 0 interested in verifying connectivity between a pair of systems.
 One example is when a static route uses BFD to validate reachability to the nexthop IP router.
-Another example is when a Unidirectional tunnel uses BFD to validate reachability to the egress node.
+Another example is when a uni-directional tunnel uses BFD to validate reachability to the egress node.
 In such scenarios, regular BFD requires sessions to be provisioned on target nodes (ex: static route nexthop node, egress of RSVP-TE unidirectional LSP) which adds minimal value, if any, to those egress nodes. - o BFD provides data delivery confidence when reachability validation is performed prior to traffic utilizing specific paths/LSPs.
-However this comes with a cost where traffic is prevented to use such paths/LSPs until BFD is able to validate the reachability, which could take seconds due to BFD session bring-up sequences [RFC5880], LSP ping bootstrapping [RFC5884], etc. Reduction in BFD reachability validation will provide faster service availability in BFD provisioned paths/LSPs.
+However this comes with a cost where traffic is prevented to use such paths/LSPs until BFD is able to validate the reachability, which could take seconds due to BFD session bring-up sequences [RFC5880], LSP ping bootstrapping [RFC5884], etc. S-BFD addresses these problems by eliminating the three-way handshake mechanism during bootstrap of BFD sessions resulting in faster reachability validation of BFD provisioned paths/LSPs.
 In addition, it is expected that some MPLS technologies will require traffic engineered LSPs to get created dynamically, driven by external applications (ex: SDN).
-It would be desirable to perform BFD validation very quickly to allow application to utilize dynamically created LSPs in timely manner. - o Existing BFD standards provide a good mechanism to verify end-toend reachability.
-They however, do not allow BFD to perform partial reachability validations: ingress to transit, transit to transit and transit to egress. - o [RFC5884] defines a mechanism to run BFD on existing MPLS technologies.
+It would be desirable to perform BFD validation very quickly to allow applications to utilize dynamically created LSPs in timely manner. - o Existing BFD standards provide a good mechanism to verify end-toend reachability.
+They however, do not allow BFD to perform partial reachability validations: ingress to transit, transit to transit and transit to egress. - [RFC5884] defines a mechanism to run BFD on existing MPLS 0 technologies.
 It is used to perform end-to-end LSP liveliness check for detecting MPLS data plane failures.
-This mechanism, however, lacks the ability to validate traversal of the intended LSP path.
-Specifically it cannot detect failures where one of the nodes along the LSP incorrectly label switches the BFD packet, as long as it reaches the intended LSP egress node.
-The likelihood of this issue being seen depends on deployed MPLS technologies.
+This mechanism, however, lacks the ability to validate traversal of the intended